CaiCharley/videoOCR/README.md

   default, numerals are whitelisted: `"0123456789."`
 - `-j` or `--json`: This argument is optional.
 If included, it enables the output of a JSON file with the OCR strings and  their confidence scores.
+- "-c" or "--crop": This argument is optional.
+If included, it enables cropping of the video by selecting a region with a mouse drag over the first frame.
+The region is saved and used for all subsequent frames.

 To process a video file named `video.mp4`, you would use the following
 command: